Air Fryer Brussels Sprouts with Bacon

 You’ve never had Brussel sprouts like these before!
 They’re cooked perfectly on the inside, but are browned and super crispy on the outside.
-I think you’re really going to love this recipe.
+I think you’re really going to love this recipe for crispy Brussels sprouts.

 When it comes to choosing an air fryer, I like this one.
 I’ve had a few air fryers and they all seem to be about the same.
 It really just depends if you want a smaller size or a large one.
 They take up a lot of space on your kitchen countertop, so I tend to recommend a smaller size model for most people.

 My blanket answer about vegetables is the more, the better.
 So, outside of deep-frying, I think any method that allows you to enjoy eating more vegetables, then that is a good thing.
-So, yes, this recipe is healthy.
+Also, Brussels sprouts are a member of the cruciferous veggies family which are very healthy.

-- Serve the cooked sprouts hot.
+- Serve the Air Fryer Brussel Sprouts hot.
 They will start to lose their crispiness as they cool.

 - Chop up any leftover cold sprouts for a crunchy addition to salads.